 Our expert authors work hard to ensure their guidebooks are as accurate as possible.
 However, some things inevitably change in the months after a guidebook has printed.

-So we’ve created a page which our authors can use to post any update information they hear about in between editions and ensure you have access to the very latest details when planning your trip.
+So we’ve created a page where we can post any update information we hear about between editions and ensure you have access to the very latest details when planning your trip.

 Submit an update